agavrel/42_CheatSheet/README.md

 * **0x06 Be aware of the different rules** : Many things are forbidden like declaring and assigning a variable in the same line, using printf or using for loops.
 The daily assignment must be pushed on git before Day + 1 at 11pm42.

+* **0x07 [Boys Only] Don't waste time flirting** : For some who have been living in the basement of their parents' house for years it is a good opportunity to see what a girl looks like in real life.
+Nevertheless, this is not the right time

-* **0x07 You can sleep in the school during the selection** - *I recommended you to not do it, you will have very poor sleep.* - If you still go for it here is a list of essential items you should bring: **a toothpaste, a toothbrush, a soap and a towel on top of your phone, charger and mattress.
+* **0x08 You can sleep in the school during the selection** - *I recommended you to not do it, you will have very poor sleep.* - If you still go for it here is a list of essential items you should bring: **a toothpaste, a toothbrush, a soap and a towel on top of your phone, charger and mattress.
 Oh and a credit card also, unless you prefer to bring 10kg of cookies**

 #### :star: List of Essential Items

+> "Never give up on something that you can't go a day without thinking about." ― Winston Churchill

 :sleeping_bed: Mattress or equivalent and Pillow
 :electric_plug: Phone charger